jchernak96/jchernak96.github.io/_posts/2021-05-01-Volatility.md

 - Determine if volatility increases with QB age
 - Examine if a high VOLoe and a high EPA/Play is cause for concern

-In this post, I follow a similar methodology to Petti’s original work to calculate a quarterback’s volatility by season.
-In addition, I create a “Volatility Over Expected (VOLoe)” GAM model to evaluate a QB’s volatility within the context of their season EPA and total opportunities (passes, rushes, penalties).

 ## Data Prep and Packages

 This post uses NFLfastR quarterback data from 1999 to 2020.
 The full data prep process can be found on my GitHub (just a long loop that loads the data, adds rosters so we can filter for only QB’s, and adding team colors).
 Some of the notable assumptions in the data cleaning process are: